-The Portfolio Manager is entitled to the payment of a performance fee which is dependent on the long-term performance of the Company.
-The performance fee is calculated by reference to the amount by which the Company's net asset value (NAV) has outperformed the NASDAQ Biotechnology Index (sterling adjusted), the Company's benchmark index.
+The Portfolio Manager is entitled to the payment of a performance fee which is dependent on the longterm performance of the Company.
+The performance fee is calculated by reference to the amount by which the Company's NAV has outperformed the Nasdaq Biotechnology Index (sterling adjusted), the Company's benchmark index.